RPI-DATA/course-intro-ml-app/_build/notebooks/assignments/05-starter.md

 ## Split Training Set For Cross Validation
 (2.)
 We want to split up our training set `X` so that we can do some cross validation.
-Specifically, we will start to use the term validation set for the
+Specifically, we will start to use the term validation set for the set we will use to validate our model.

-In doing below, use the sklearn methods to to a train test (i.e., validation) split.
+In doing so below, use the sklearn methods to do a train test (i.e., validation) split.

 From X y dataframe, generate the following dataframes by drawing the data **randomly**  from the train dataframe 80% of the data in train and 20% of the data in test.
 So that you get repeatable results, set the `random_state=100`.
 This will set a "seed" so that your random selection will be the same as mine and you will pass the internal tests.